-The Watson Brown Book Award jury consisted of Carole Emberton, Associate Professor, University at Buffalo; Ari Kelman, Chancellor’s Leadership Professor of History at the University of California at Davis; Joshua Rothman, Professor, University of Alabama; and Tad Brown, President of the Watson-Brown Foundation, Inc. Tad Brown will present the award to Dr. Taylor at the Tom Watson Brown Book Award dinner, which will be held on November 8 at the Southern Historical Association’s annual meeting in Louisville, Kentucky.
+The Watson Brown Book Award jury consisted of Sarah Gardner, Distinguished University Professor of History at Mercer University; Aaron Sheehan-Dean, Fred C. Frey Professor and Department Chair at Louisiana State University; Brenda Stevenson, Professor and Nickoll Family Endowed Chair in History at the University of California, Los Angeles; and Tad Brown, President of the Watson-Brown Foundation, Inc. Tad Brown will present the award to Dr. Brown at the Tom Watson Brown Book Award dinner, which will be held at the Southern Historical Association’s annual meeting in Memphis, Tennessee.

 All genres of scholarship on the causes, conduct, and effects, broadly defined, of the Civil War are eligible.
 This includes, but is not exclusive to, edited volumes, monographs, synthetic works presenting original interpretations, and biographies.
 Works of fiction, poetry, and textbooks will not be considered.
 Jurors will consider nominated works’ scholarly and literary merit as well as the extent to which they make original contributions to our understanding of the period.

-Nominated books with cover letters should be sent to:
+Nominated books with cover letters should be sent to – TBD:

 - Tad Brown, President, Watson-Brown Foundation, Inc., 310 Tom Watson Way, Thomson, GA 30824